apostrophecms/apostrophe/packages/redirect/README.md

 If you have a redirect rule with no `*`, it will always beat a redirect rule with an `*`.

-Fro instance, if you have rules like this:
+For instance, if you have rules like this:

 ```
 /auto/gm/bolt -> /en/auto/gm/bolt